Copy AI Review: Is It Really As Great As People Say?

 - Resources and Tutorials – an extensive resource collection for getting the most out of the tool

-Pricing runs a flat $35/month when paying annually or $49/month monthly.
+Their pricing page shows a flat $35/month when paying annually or $49/month monthly.

 - Copysmith.ai (best for longer-form blog content)